Peter Boghossian: Career

-In 2017, Boghossian was featured in Reasons To Believe, a documentary focusing on psychology and the science of belief.
+In 2017, Boghossian was featured in Reasons to Believe, a documentary focusing on psychology and the science of belief.

 He has been a speaker for the Center for Inquiry, the Richard Dawkins Foundation for Reason and Science, and the Secular Student Alliance.

 In September 2021, Boghossian resigned his position from Portland State University.
 In his resignation letter, he called the university a "Social Justice factory" and said that he faced harassment and retaliation for speaking out.
-The letter also accuses the university of creating a culture where students are "afraid to speak openly and honestly," of training students to "mimic the moral certainty of ideologues," and of "[driving] intolerance of divergent beliefs and opinions".
+The letter also accuses the university of creating a culture where students are "afraid to speak openly and honestly", of training students to "mimic the moral certainty of ideologues", and of "[driving] intolerance of divergent beliefs and opinions".

+In November 2021, Boghossian was among the founders of the University of Austin, a school whose mission is "to create a 'fiercely independent' school that offers an alternative to what founders see as a rise in “illiberalism” on college campuses."

 On February 17, 2022, he gave a conference on "wokism" at the Mathias Corvinus Collegium (MCC) in Budapest, Hungary.

 Views

 Boghossian has called all faith-based beliefs "delusions".
 He has been described by The Daily Beast as aligned with the New Atheist movement.
 He advocates using the Socratic method to dissuade religious believers, though he recommends focusing on criticism of faith as a way of knowing (he calls it an "unreliable epistemology"), rather than the outward trappings of religious communities.

 In a 2015 interview with Dave Rubin, Boghossian described himself as a classical liberal who has never voted for a Republican candidate, but is "not a fan" of the Democrats.
 He stated that any of the Republican candidates for the 2016 presidential election "would be an unmitigated disaster".
 He donated to and endorsed Andrew Yang for the 2020 United States presidential election.
 He has stated that the US Republican Party is "the most powerful, anti-science political movement in the world".
 He wrote that it was "not alarmist" to state that they "could destroy the world" since many "refuse to even acknowledge that climate change is happening", and stated that their "denialist attitude is due partly to the religious convictions".

 According to Boghossian, "the regressive left have taken over academia".
 He has often stated that cultural relativism and egalitarianism are contradictory values.